-Following lunch at a local restaurant, we begin our visit of Tirana with an orientation walk around Skanderbeg Square, the central focus of the city from which radiate the grand boulevards laid out by King Zog.
+We begin our visit of Tirana with an orientation walk around Skanderbeg Square, the central focus of the city from which radiate the grand boulevards laid out by King Zog.
 The boulevards originally went nowhere but today they give the city centre its distinctive character.
 We shall view the old Ottoman Serai (palace) and the old mosque of Ethem Bey, built during 1789-1823, which is the city's main surviving building of the Ottoman period.
+(Overnight Tirana) BLD